 If you do happen to buy a quality sleeping bag, make sure you know how to care and store them properly (and clean them too!)

-Other handy camping gear for toddlers
+Other handy toddler camping gear

 The toddler camp chair!